kblok/kblok.github.io/_tils/2021-04-16-how-to-delete-all-branches.md

 ---
-title: TIL: How to delete all branches but one
+title: TIL - How to delete all branches but one
 tags: til, git
 permalink: /til/how-to-delete-all-branches
 layout: post